saleor/saleor-docs/docs/api/pagination.md

 * `pageInfo` - Consists of information on the current connection.

     * `hasNextPage` - Indicates if there are more records to be displayed (hence, if there is a next page).
-This is Boolean value.
+This is a Boolean value.

     * `hasPreviousPage` - Indicates if there are records to be displayed prior to the current page (hence, if there is a previous page).
-This is Boolean value.
+This is a Boolean value.

     * `startCursor` - Indicates the cursor value of the first item on the page.